Spring and Summer Tick Seasons

-There are many different species of ticks and depending upon you’re geographical location, you are more likely to encounter different ones.
+There are many different species of ticks and depending upon your geographical location, you are more likely to encounter different ones.
 Ticks are widely distributed by animals over many thousands of miles.

 Preppers Should Always Be Aware

-Ticks wait for they’re meal on growing vegetation
+Ticks wait for their meal on growing vegetation

-Ticks typically await they’re host on leaves of shrubs, low hanging tree leaves and tall blades of grass just to name a few.
+Ticks typically await their hosts on leaves of shrubs, low hanging tree leaves and tall blades of grass just to name a few.
 When the host walks into the path of the awaiting tick, They simply climb onto the unsuspecting host.
-They then find they’re ideal location and dig in for the warm liquid lunch.
+They then find their ideal location and dig in for the warm liquid lunch.
 I’ve personally seen ticks suck so much blood that they literally look like a Fat Grape!

 Some common ticks to look out for

-A common ticks found East of the Rocky Mountains and Pacific Coast is the American Dog Tick. ( Dermacentor Variabilis ) The American Dog Tick transmits Tularemia and Rocky Mountain Spotted Fever.
-Another name for Dog Ticks is Wood Ticks.
-The adult female of the species is most likely to bite humans.
+A common tick found East of the Rocky Mountains and Pacific Coast is the American Dog Tick. ( Dermacentor Variabilis ) The American Dog Tick transmits Tularemia and Rocky Mountain Spotted Fever.
+Another name for the Dog Tick is Wood Tick.
+The adult female of the species are most likely to bite humans.

 Another species of tick that one may encounter is the Brown Dog Tick (Rhipicephalus sanguineus) This type of tick is found World Wide.
 It can transmit Rocky Mountain Spotted Fever.
 Dogs are the typical host for this species but it will also bite humans and other species of animals.

 Black Legged ticks are a species commonly found across the Eastern United States.
 It transmits the B. Mayonii and Borrelia burgdorferi which may cause Lyme Disease, Powassan Virus Disease and another form of relapsing fever disease.